scott-w/marionette.collectionhelper/docs/rationale.md

 backends for automatically sorting and passing sorting parameters for the user to request.

-In a separate topic, paging is designed in a similar way - a separate paging class that gets attached to a `ViewSet` that cleanly separates paging from the querying, filtering, and sorting logic.
+In a related topic, paging is designed in a similar way - a separate paging class that gets attached to a `ViewSet` that cleanly separates paging from the querying, filtering, and sorting logic.